-The evolve has a newACC (Active Combustion Control) system.
+The boiler has a new ACC (Active Combustion Control) system.
 This new control system ensures functionality, efficiency and low emissions under any conditions.

 The ACC system uses an ionisation sensor immersed in the burner flame, whose information allows the control board to operate the gas valve that regulates the fuel.